clastix/cluster-api-control-plane-provider-kamaji/docs/providers-azure.md

 ## Technical considerations

-The Cluster API Azure infrastructure provider supports starting from [v1.13.0](https://github.com/kubernetes-sigs/cluster-api-provider-azure).
+The Cluster API Azure infrastructure provider supports starting from [v1.18.0](https://github.com/kubernetes-sigs/cluster-api-provider-azure/milestone/40).
-The Azure Cluster API operator will create some additional network components for the control plane which are not needed but do not hinder the cluster from working.

 Once the cluster has been provisioned, you need to install the [Azure Cloud Controller Manager](https://github.com/kubernetes-sigs/cloud-provider-azure).